 A. Current Assets

-Current assets are resources expected to be converted into cash or used up within one year.
-They are crucial for assessing liquidity and operational efficiency.
+Current assets represent resources that can be converted into cash or consumed within a year.
+They are key indicators of liquidity and operational flexibility.

-• Accounts Receivable: Money owed by customers for goods or services delivered on credit.
+- Accounts Receivable: Amounts due from customers for goods sold or services provided on credit.

-• Inventory: Goods available for sale or production, including raw materials, work-in-progress, and finished goods.
+- Inventory: Goods held for sale or production, including raw materials, work-in-progress, and finished goods.

 B. Non-Current Assets

-Non-current assets are long-term resources that provide value over several years.
+Non-current assets are long-term investments or resources that yield benefits over several years, contributing to sustained business operations.

-• Property, Plant, and Equipment (PPE): Tangible assets like buildings, machinery, and vehicles used in operations.
+- Property, Plant, and Equipment (PPE): Physical assets like buildings, land, equipment, and vehicles used in business operations.

-• Intangible Assets: Non-physical assets such as patents, trademarks, goodwill, and software licenses.
+- Intangible Assets: Non-physical assets with long-term value, such as patents, goodwill, copyrights, and trademarks.

 2. Details in the Liabilities Section